-Channel surfing through the digital guide, I noticed Turner Classic Movies is once again featuring a day of Elvis Presley movies in cinematic celebration of what would have been his 81st birthday.
+Channel surfing through the digital guide, I noticed Turner Classic Movies is once again featuring a day of Elvis Presley movies.
 Our son’s girlfriend recently visited Graceland, and her review of the interiors, especially The King’s Jungle Room, was one of mixed reactions.
 Time stood still for the decor of Graceland decades ago, but giving a bit of thought to a just for decorative fun update poses the question, how difficult would it be to untacky the tacky?
 Immediately I put on my redo, remodel, rearrange, remove, repaint, rethink thinking cap on.
 Seldom is over the top flamboyant chic the style aimed for when designing and decorating commercial and residential spaces, but not all commercial and residential spaces are created equal.
 There are spaces and places where understated just won’t do.

 Ostentatious decorating and design has a standing relationship with grand scale museums, historical homes, architectural marvels, Las Vegas and hooray for Hollywood interiors.
 Some tacky, some tasteful, some unforgettable and some better forgotten.
 What is it they say about beauty being in the eye of the beholder?
 Celebrities love to dial up extravagance in a manner befitting a true Hollywood style story.
 You live what you know as some would say, and if flamboyant is just another day at the office it becomes the rule versus the exception.
 Paging Liberace, Elvis and Michael Jackson!
 Talk about extravagance on and off the stage.